-When you’re feeling overwhelmed with anxiety over e-learning, try these emotional self-care techniques:
+When you’re feeling overwhelmed with anxiety, try these emotional self-care techniques:

 We can easily forget to do things for ourselves, especially now.
 When you engage in self-care, you are more attuned with not only what your body needs (basics of self-care) but also what you mentally need (emotional self-care).

 Learning how to give yourself time is important.
 It can help you cope with the things that are going on in your life, sort of like a domino effect.